-These conditions involve excessive or repetitive physical pressure on the tendons, muscles, bones, and/or nerves.
-Your orthopedic doctor will give you precise advice regarding how to enable this injury to heal as quickly and efficiently as possible.
+These conditions occur due to excessive or repetitive physical pressure on the tendons, muscles, bones, and nerves.
+An orthopedic surgeon will provide expert advice on how to promote healing as quickly and efficiently as possible.

-Neck and back pain can signal debilitating spine conditions, such as a pinched nerve or a ruptured or slipped disc.
-Your orthopedic doctor can diagnose and treat these conditions before the back pain or neck pain becomes worse, and your treatment options may include physician-administered pain-relief injections into the spine.
-This treatment may provide immediate and long-lasting relief.
+Neck and back pain may indicate underlying spine conditions, such as a pinched nerve or a ruptured or slipped disc.
+Orthopedic surgeons can diagnose and treat these conditions before the pain worsens.
+Treatment options may include physician-administered pain-relief injections into the spine, offering immediate and long-lasting relief.